 PSHE education is not a discrete curriculum subject within the statutory EYFS framework.
 However, EYFS is still an appropriate place to start exploring the foundations of PSHE education.
 The EYFS statutory framework areas of Personal, Social and Emotional development, and Understanding the World have close links to the PSHE education Programme of Study.
-Learning and development opportunities for these areas, as well as Communication and Language, can be interwoven within the pupils' experience through daily EYFS play-based activities, role-play areas, quality children's fiction and reflective discussion to begin to build pupils' knowledge and understanding, skills, attitudes and attributes related to PSHE elements of education.
-We believe it is very important to provide a wealth of opportunities to explore these very important developmental experiences in our Early Years provision.
+Our Early Years provision has recently been enhanced with additional resources and activities to support these developmental experiences, ensuring that our youngest learners are nurtured and supported.